 Pain in the top or down the side of the shoulder/upper arm.

 Pain behind or in between the shoulder blade.

 Possible numbness or tingling down the shoulder, arm, forearm or hand.

 Reaching behind (i.e. to put on a bra)

 Pain may be relieved by:

 Scapular retraction exercises

 Grade 1-2 tears can be managed without surgery while 50% of grade 3 tears can also be managed without surgery.
-Rotator cuff tear treatment at Mountain Health & Performance may include the following:
+Rotator cuff tear treatment at the Mountain Health & Performance North Vancouver chiropractor clinic may include the following:

 Laser Therapy: Therapeutic laser can help to improve blood flow and speed healing.
 It can also be useful short term for pain relief.
 Our North Vancouver chiropractor clinic has one of the only class IV laser’s in North Vancouver.
 Treatments with class IV laser are quick, painless and can be used on most patients.
 Slight warmth may be felt during treatment but there are no side-effects or post treatment soreness.